jig/lisp/README.md

-Derived from `kanaka/mal` Go implementation.
+Derived from `kanaka/mal` Go implementation of a Lisp interpreter.
-`kanaka/mal` is a Clojure inspired Lisp interpreter.
+`kanaka/mal` Lisp is _Clojure inspired_.

 Keeping 100% backwards compatibility with `kanaka/mal`.
 There almost 100 implementations on almost 100 languages available on repository [kanaka/mal](https://github.com/kanaka/mal).

-This variant implementation is focused on reusability in Go projects.
+This derived implementation is focused on _embedability_ in Go projects.
 See [mal main](./cmd/mal) for an example on how to embed it in Go code.

 Tested on Go version 1.17.